apache/pekko-grpc/README.md

 protobuf definition, and requests and responses will be streamed over an HTTP/2 connection.

-Based on a protobuf service definition, akka-grpc can generate:
+Based on a protobuf service definition, pekko-grpc can generate:

 * Model classes (using plain protoc for Java or scalapb for Scala)
-* The API (as an interface for Java or a trait for Scala), expressed in Akka Streams `Source`s
+* The API (as an interface for Java or a trait for Scala), expressed in Pekko Streams `Source`s
-* On the server side, code to create an Akka HTTP route based on your implementation of the API
+* On the server side, code to create an Pekko HTTP route based on your implementation of the API
 * On the client side, a client for the API.

 ## Project structure